Tim Bakker

 Tim Bakker (born November 23, 1977) is a former Canadian football offensive lineman who played for the Edmonton Eskimos, BC Lions and Hamilton Tiger-Cats of the Canadian Football League.
 He is originally from Oakville, Ontario.
 He attended the University of Western Ontario, and played centre for the University's football team, the Western Mustangs.
+He played nine seasons in the CFL, from 2000 to 2008.